-I've been a public radio host, late night correspondent on Comedy Central Italy, voice actor in the Italian dub of Japanese anime, digital art director for a newspaper, improv and writing teacher, I founded 4 companies, and gathered a few million views with satire videos.
-I studied Industrial Design before actually pursuing a degree in Comedy Studies.
+I've been a public radio host, late night correspondent on Comedy Central Italy, voice actor in the Italian dub of Japanese anime, digital art director for a newspaper, improv and writing teacher.
+I founded 4 companies, gathered a few million views with satire videos, and studied Industrial Design before actually pursuing a degree in Comedy Studies.
 I produce most of my work—even when commissioned by broadcast networks.
 I have a hard time when people ask me who or what I am, so I use Aleksandar Hemon's answer: "I'm complicated".

 "When asked 'What are you?'
 I am often tempted to answer proudly: I'm a writer.
 Yet I seldom do, because it is not only pretentiously silly but also inaccurate—I feel I am a writer only at the time of writing.
 So I say I am complicated."

 - 1997: First PC: Pentium MMX 266 MHz.
 Learning Visual Basic.